All Blogs

 Surveyors also observe whether residents are treated with dignity and respect.

-They’ll ask a family member or residents themselves about their experiences to ensure that your nursing facility values their autonomy and preferences.
+They’ll ask a family member or residents themselves about their experiences to make sure that your nursing facility values their autonomy and preferences.

 3. Medication Management